Find the Hidden Jobs

 "Yes, you do!"

-Throughout your life, you have known and are known to family, friends, their friends, team players, party goers, students, work mates, travel companies ...
-These are all contacts with contacts.
+Throughout your life, you have known and are known to family, friends, their friends, people you play on sports teams with, members of societies you are a part of, other students, work mates, travel companions ...
+These are all people in your network, and each of them has their own network of contacts.

 - Do your research on the sector.